-Cambridge College of Healthcare & Technology and Cambridge Institute of Allied Health offers students interested in a career in occupational therapy the Occupational Therapy Assistant program.
+Cambridge College of Healthcare & Technology offers students interested in a career in occupational therapy the Occupational Therapy Assistant program.
 During this 2-year program, students learn the skills needed to achieve licensing and a successful career.

 What Does an Occupational Therapist Assistant (OTA) Do?